dhelonious/mastodon-snap/README.md

 # 📋 TODO

-- [ ] Use GitHub multi-arch build action (https://github.com/diddlesnaps/snapcraft-multiarch-action) to provide pre-built snaps
 - [ ] Test on arm64
+- [ ] Use GitHub-hosted arm64 runner when available (https://github.com/orgs/community/discussions/19197)
 - [ ] Publish on snapcraft.io
 - [ ] Submit to Snapcrafters (see https://github.com/snapcrafters/fork-and-rename-me)